charleso/blog/_posts/2011-05-13-java-is-the-new-cobol.rst

 That's normal and should pass shortly after you finish reading.*

 COBOL?
 WTF?!?
-This is usually the first thing people say to me when I tell them about this.
+This is usually the first thing people say to me when I tell them about what I've been working on.
 I'm sad to say that COBOL is still very much in use_.

 .. _use: http://en.wikipedia.org/wiki/COBOL#Legacy